-A zero balance may reflect actual amounts rounding to less than one thousand.

-- Λ Security is in default. - Security valued using significant unobservable inputs (Level 3). ĸ - Variable or Floating rate security.
+- A zero balance may reflect actual amounts rounding to less than one thousand. - ^ Security is in default. - " Security valued using significant unobservable inputs (Level 3). - Variable or Floating rate security.
 Rate shown is the rate in effect as of period end.
-Certain variable rate securities are not based on a published reference ~ rate and spread, rather are determined by the issuer or agent and are based on current market conditions.
+Certain variable rate securities are not based on a published reference rate and spread, rather are determined by the issuer or agent and are based on current market conditions.
 Reference rate is as of reset date, which may vary by security.
 These securities may not indicate a reference rate and/or spread in their description. - Rate shown is the rate in effect as of period end.
-The rate may be based on a fixed rate, a capped rate or a floor rate and may convert to a variable or • floating rate in the future.
-These securities do not indicate a reference rate and spread in their description.

-- P Coupon represents a rate which changes periodically based on a predetermined schedule or event.
-Rate shown is the rate in effect as of period end. - (a) Security is an Interest Only ("IO") or IO Strip. - (b) When-issued security. - (c) Payment in-kind security. - (d) Coupon represents a weighted average yield to maturity. - (e) Zero coupon security. - (f) Coupon represents a yield to maturity. - (g) Principal amount of security is adjusted for inflation. - (h) Perpetual maturity; date shown, if applicable, represents next contractual call date. - (i) Contingent convertible security.
+The rate may be based on a fixed rate, a capped rate or a floor rate and may convert to a variable or floating rate in the future.
+These securities do not indicate a reference rate and spread in their description. - b Coupon represents a rate which changes periodically based on a predetermined schedule or event.
+Rate shown is the rate in effect as of period end. - (a) Security is an Interest Only ("IO") or IO Strip. - (b) Payment in-kind security. - (c) Security is not accruing income as of the date of this report.

+- (d) Zero coupon security.

+- (e) Coupon represents a yield to maturity.

+- (f) Principal amount of security is adjusted for inflation.

+- (g) Perpetual maturity; date shown, if applicable, represents next contractual call date.

+- (h) Contingent convertible security.